nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 A single Remediation Token will be charged for each call to the '/member/{member_slug}' endpoint.

-#### Remediate an Existing List
+#### Remediate an Existing List for List Maintenance

-Once lists have been onboarded to the ESP platform, you may want to re-validate lists overtime.
-Whether you want to re-validate lists on a monthly or weekly basis, list maintenance can be achieved by remediating existing lists.
+List maintenance is the key to upholding great deliverability.
+Using the DataValidation’s API, Email Service Providers can monitor the quality of email lists in their system, as well as provide a way for their users to do the same.
+Whether you want to re-validate lists on a monthly or weekly basis, or always provide the most recent deliverability information for users, list maintenance can be achieved by continuous remediation existing lists.

 DataValidation will validate any new data coming into the system on a daily basis, and any existing data on a weekly basis.
-ESPs have the ability to retrieve updated deliverability information on any lists or individual members through the API.
+ESPs have the ability to retrieve updated deliverability information on any email lists or individual members through the API.

 API Tokens can be pre-purchased or post-paid, depending on the ESP plan or subscription.
 To determine how many Remediation Tokens you have consumed, insert -v into a curl command that consumes tokens.
 If any API call consumes tokens, the summary of tokens consumed will be in the x-synappio-tokens-consumed header.